 One could say his eyes are shining.

+For the fun of it.
+Antler comes from a French word meaning something like horns before the eyes.
 If you know sculpture, you know Michelangelo sculpted Moses so that he had two horns.
-This is because after his communion with God on the mountain, when he descended with the two tablets of the law, Moses' face was given as shining, and the the horns somehow represented this.
-As we later have Jack kind of connected with Moses, and he's shining so brightly here, standing before the moose with its antlers/horns, I figured it might not be inappropriate to note this, that qaran was the word used for Moses' peculiar "shining" and does mean to shoot out horns, as rays.
-A similar word, qeren, from which this comes, means a projecting horn, an elephant's ivory tooth, ray of light, peak of a mountain...
+This is because after his communion with God on the mountain, when he descended with the two tablets of the law, Moses' face was given as shining, and the horns somehow represented this.
+As Jack's shining so brightly here, standing before the moose with its antlers/horns, I reasoned it might not be inappropriate to note this, that qaran was the word used for Moses' peculiar "shining" and means to shoot out horns, as rays.

 If Kubrick is intending this juxtaposition, it fits in with not only Kubrick exploring free will versus fate, but ideas of enforcing law, such as Jack's concern, which will begin now to consume him, with getting Danny and Wendy in line, with ensuring they act according to the will of the lodge, even if it means killing them.
 It's not too unlike A Clockwork Orange in which Alex's droogs pulled him down from his leader roost, after which he realized "the oomny ones used like inspiration and what Bog sends...it was lovely music that came to my aid.
 There was a window open with the stereo on and I viddied right at once what to do."
 What he viddied was attacking his droogs as it was not a democratic organization they had, he was ruler and had to get them back in line.
 For Jack, not only does he see Wendy and Danny as interfering with his work but he has visions in which he's told he must exert extreme, even deadly, control over them.
 Awareness of these visions seems absent him, however, even as if he is two different people.